mmuller88/mmblog/content/cdk-lambda-eng/index.md

 During a CDK Meetup I got the suggestion to use a CodeBuild project to create the CDK App via Lambda.
 And yes that worked out great.
 In the next sections I will explain why this is useful for me and how I did it.

 # Use Cases
-Already mentioned dozens of times on my blog page I use CDK to deploy my [Alfresco Provisioners](https://martinmueller.dev/alf-provisioner-eng)(also: [CDK Construct Solutions](https://martinmueller.dev/cdk-solutions-constructs-2-eng)).
+Already mentioned several times in my blog that I use CDK to deploy my [Alfresco Provisioner](https://martinmueller.dev/alf-provisioner-eng)(also: [CDK Construct Solutions](https://martinmueller.dev/cdk-solutions-constructs-2-eng)).
 Running Alfresco only on an EC2 VM works, but is not the best solution in the long run.
-I also wanted to be able to run a load balancer and multiple EC2 instances for an Alfresco stack.
-In the future I also want to integrate a Kubernetes cluster in the stack to orchestrate the instances and pods.
-So it was necessary to manage this complex deployment and CDK Apps are perfect for this.
+I also want to be able to run a load balancer and multiple EC2 instances for an Alfresco stack.
+Even more I would like to integrate a Kubernetes cluster in the stack to orchestrate the instances and pods.
+So it was necessary to manage this complex deployment and CDK Apps would be perfect for this.

 Another use case was for a customer who wanted to be able to deploy CDK stacks in different stage accounts like Dev, QA, Prod.
-The whole thing should be orchestrated with CodePipeline.
-To manage the deployment in the other accounts also with CDK is obvious.
-To achieve this, a CodeBuild project, which directly executes CDK commands, must be created.
+The deployment should be supervised by CodePipeline written in CDK.
 This use case differs in that the stack is not deployed via Lambda, but via CodePipeline and CodeBuild.
+For deploying CDK stacks using CodePipeline a CodeBuild project must be created.

 # CDK Deploy via CodeBuild and Lambda
 To deploy stacks using CDK, a CodeBuild project must be created.
 The project looks like this: